Wigner distributions in Rindler spacetime and nonvacuum Minkowski states: Special cases of Wigner distributions

-In the earlier subsections, we discussed the vacuum state Wigner functionals with its weight function, $f(k,k')$, sharply peaked in the Dirac delta distribution sense about the origin in momentum space.
+In the earlier subsections, we discussed the vacuum state Wigner functionals with its weight function, where $f(k,k')$ is sharply peaked in the Dirac delta distribution sense about the origin in momentum space.
 We also analyzed a case of Wigner functional, which slightly deviates from the vacuum state functional by considering its corresponding weight function $f(k,k')$ to have a small width around a peak value in momentum space.
 Here, we consider a particular Wigner functional such that the expectation value of the corresponding Minkowski number density in momentum space is sharply peaked instead of the sharply peaked two-point weight function $f(k,k')$.
+One can note that Eq.(\ref{eq:13}) hints that the expectation value of number density and $f(k,k')$ are inversely related, and hence the peak in each separately has a different interpretation.
+One can interpret a peak in the number density of a state as corresponding to a band pass filter, which allows only particles having frequencies lying about some peak value to pass through.
+Furthermore, it can also be used as a toy model for Bose-Einstein condensates, high-density gluon condensates such as color glass condensate, pion condensates, or for information processing in quantum computing, where a distribution of particles with nearly the same frequency is considered.

-One can, therefore, call it an \textit{ almost uniform momentum distribution}.
-We choose the following form for the inertial frame Wigner distribution:
+To construct such a state we choose the following form for the inertial frame Wigner distribution: